SeanTolstoyevski/ShutdownTimer/README.md

 ## How can I compile and develop?

+Dependencies:

 * A compiler compatible with wxWidgets
-	* Due to multiplatform, the repo uses MinGW.
+* Python, Scons

 1. Clone the project: `git clone https://github.com/SeanTolstoyevski/ShutdownTimer`
 2. Compile wxWidgets as `MONOLITHIC=1`.
 3. Copy lib and include folders of wxWidgets to the root directory of cloned this repo.
-4. Run `build_mingw.bat` after making changes.
+4. Run `scons` after making changes.